-Each week there will be two to four additional primary readings, chosen by the discussion leaders for the week.
-The discussion leaders must forward PDFs or web links to the readings to me no later than noon on the Wednesday before the relevant week.
+Each week there will one or two additional primary readings, chosen by the discussion leaders for the week.
+The discussion leaders must forward to me PDFs or web links to the readings no later than noon on the Wednesday before the relevant week.